 Step 1: The videos do not offer that much guidance on deciding how to divide the duct tape form into pattern pieces.
 I understand why — there are an infinite number of ways to go about patterning a corset!
-Still, I was a little lost about how many pieces to cut, whether they should be equally sized or uneven, how they should be shaped, etc. so:
+Still, I was a little lost about how many pieces to cut, whether they should be cut on a bias, how to pin or stitch them, whether they should be equally sized or uneven, how they should be shaped, etc. so:

 - I decided to make my panels nearly even in width just for simplicity.
 This is very functional and looks good, but it is not as beautiful as the seaming in some corsets.